Last updated on: April 4, 2017 By Ethan Green

 Which type of sleep tracker to choose?

-If you’re interested in finding out how factors such as noise, light and temperature affect your sleep, take a look at the S+, Sense or Withings Aura.
+If you’re interested in finding out how factors such as noise, light and temperature affect your sleep, take a look at the S+, Beddit, Sense or Withings Aura.

 So with those points in mind, let’s take a look at the different sleep trackers.

-1) S+ By ResMed Personal Sleep Solution
+1) S+ by ResMed Personal Sleep Solution

-The only sleep tracker that works without physical contact
+Sleep tracker that works without physical contact

 Conceptually, the S+ by ResMed is a potential game changer, being the first personal sleep tracker to work without requiring any physical contact.

-All other devices are either worn on the wrist or have a measuring device on your mattress or pillow.
+All the other devices are either worn on the wrist or have a measuring device on your mattress or pillow.
 The S+ just sits on your bedside table and monitors your sleep and bedroom environment from a distance.

 I’d be skeptical that this were even possible, if it weren’t for the fact that RedMed is a well-respected sleep technology company that makes sleep apnea devices.
 So how does it work?
 Well, basically by sonar.
 Or as the ResMed website states: